 Now, rather than learned discourse that weighs facts and seeks evidence, individuals are condemned via meme, their actions and statements were taken out of context or manufactured; their imaged manipulated in deep-fakes.

 Cultural gatekeepers inherently limit individuality and tend to smooth out the diversity in cultures.
 This isn’t a good thing and stops culture from progressing organically, instead substituting proscribed notions of what’s acceptable.

 On the other hand, cultural gatekeepers act as a sort of quality control, ensuring that stuff that isn’t any good doesn’t reach a market.

-I recently started a blog to discuss and support indie authors (especially since I’m an indie author and my first book, Buried Ladies, will be available on Amazon on Black Friday — available for pre-order now).
-In the spirit of cooperation, I invited indie authors to send me manuscripts which I review on my blog.
-I have to say that many of the manuscript, all self-published, were good, but some were just truly awful and some of the worst writing I’d ever seen.
-Plus, many of these same authors didn’t review their manuscripts prior to publication so they were full of grammar, spelling and formatting errors.
-It was a painful process to find the few I did review on my website.
+I recently started a blog to discuss and support indie authors (especially since I’m an indie author and my first book, Buried Ladies, and others in the series, are available on Amazon).
+In the spirit of cooperation, I invited indie authors to send me manuscripts that I review on my blog.
+I have to say that many of the manuscripts, all self-published, were good, but some were just truly awful and some showed the worst writing I’d ever seen.
+Plus, many of these same authors didn’t edit their manuscripts prior to publication so they were full of grammar, spelling, and formatting errors.
+It was a painful process to find the few I did that were worthy of a review on my website.